vaphor/DataAbstraction/README.md

 (do not do `(List.map create_abs l)` which applies *create_abs* on all parameters uniformely).

 Note: array smashing is usually a bad abstraction choice as it is unable to prove any relevant properties on arrays.
-You should not be surprised if all your Horn problems then non-satisfiable.
+You should not be surprised if all your Horn problems then become unsatisfiable.